dougeby/IntuneDocs/intune/device-restrictions-macos.md

 ### Unmarked email domains

 In the **Email Domain URL** field, add one or more URLs to the list.
-When users receive an email from a domain other than one you configured, the email is marked as untrusted in the iOS Mail app.
+When users receive an email from a domain other than one you configured, the email is marked as untrusted in the MacOS Mail app.